msyamkumar/cs220-f21-projects/p12/README.md

 **Note:** Your output should be a pandas **DataFrame** with 3 rows and 10 columns, and should look like this:
 <img src="images/Q2.png" width="1200">

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 ### #Q3: Generate a pandas DataFrame containing all the statistics of "University of Wisconsin–Madison".

 **Note:** Your output should be a pandas **DataFrame** with 3 rows and 10 columns, and should look like this:
 <img src="images/Q3.png" width="1200">

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 ### #Q4: What is the "National Rank" of the "University of Wisconsin–Madison" in the year 2021-2022?

 **Note:** Your output should be an **int**.

-**Warning:** Use Boolean indexing of your `rankings` DataFrame to answer this.
-You will **lose points** during code review if you use conditional statements or loops here.

 **Hint:** You can start with the DataFrame you found in the previous question, and apply Boolean indexing on *that DataFrame* to find the data for the year `"2021-2022"`.
 You may then extract the `"National Rank"` using `iloc`.